uhi22/foccci/README.md

 ## Todos for now

-- [ ] Footprints for the bigger capacitors too small
+- [x] Footprints for the bigger capacitors too small. -> Use 1210 for C65, C66, C67,
-- [ ] Many texts in the silk screen are not readable due to overlap with solder or components
+- [x] Many texts in the silk screen are not readable due to overlap with solder or components
-- [ ] Some of the many capacitors on the supply lines could be removed
+- [x] Some of the many capacitors on the supply lines could be removed
 - [ ] Use 0805 for all 100nF, instead of mixing 0805 and 1206?
-- [ ] The EN pin of the CAN transceiver should have the flexibility to solder-bridge to GND and 3V3, to allow different type of transceivers.
+- [x] The EN pin of the CAN transceiver should have the flexibility to solder-bridge to GND and 3V3, to allow different type of transceivers.
 - [ ] Change footprint of the test points for flash programming, so that squared connector pins fit into.
 - [ ] Docu: add details of step-by-step bring-up, incl current consumption
+- [x] highside LED drivers for RGB button
-- [ ] VDDA of the STM32 needs additional 1µF according to STM application note AN2834. https://www.st.com/resource/en/application_note/an2834-how-to-get-the-best-adc-accuracy-in-stm32-microcontrollers-stmicroelectronics.pdf chapter 4.2.1
+- [x] VDDA of the STM32 needs additional 1µF according to STM application note AN2834. https://www.st.com/resource/en/application_note/an2834-how-to-get-the-best-adc-accuracy-in-stm32-microcontrollers-stmicroelectronics.pdf chapter 4.2.1 -> C14 added.

 ## Todos for Later